sourcegraph/sourcegraph-public-snapshot/doc/code_insights/language_insight_quickstart.md

 The form field will validate that you've entered the repository correctly.

-In the current Beta version, you can only set up a language insight for one repository at a time.
+In the current version, you can only set up a language insight for one repository at a time.
 (Want us to prioritize the ability to analyze multiple repositories in one pie chart?
 [Please do let us know](mailto:feedback@sourcegraph.com).)

 ### 4. Title your insight